Important Information for Mathematics and Statistics Students

 Students should note that University policy on attendance stipulates that attendance at classes (lectures and tutorials etc.) is compulsory, and that students must apply for permission from the Registrar to be absent.
 Hence, rolls are normally marked at all Mathematics tutorials.
 Students are expected to attend 70% of their tutorials or they may not be eligible for special consideration, if it is required.

 If a student disputes any test, assignment or lab work mark, this must be taken up as soon as the mark is released and the work returned to the student.
-Once the final examination period commences, then no disputes of during-semester marks will be considered.
+Once the final examination period commences, then no disputes of during-term marks will be considered.
 Disputes should be resolved with the person who undertook the marking or, if this is not possible, with the Course Convenor.
-If this is not satisfactory, then the Director of First Year or Director of Undergraduate Studies has the final authority to decide the mark.
+If this is not satisfactory, then the Director of First Year or Director of Undergraduate Studies or Director of Postgraduate Studies -- Coursework has the final authority to decide the mark.

 Any request for re-marking of final examinations, or any dispute over granting of additional assessment etc. for the course, must be lodged with the University or School within 15 working days of the release of the final marks for the course.